platformsh/platformsh-docs/docs/src/administration/organizations.md

 1. Navigate to your existing organization or a project in it.
 1. Open the user menu (your name or profile picture).
 1. Click **Create Organization**.
-1. Enter the required information (label, organization URL, country).
+1. Enter the required information (label, organization URL, company name, country, security contact).
 1. Click **Create organization**.

 <--->